Chick Culling: Baby Animals Gassed, Ground Up Alive

 What’s the alternative?

 Around the world, scientists are working on alternatives to chick culling.
-“In-ovo sexing” is one technology, which enables egg producers to determine the sex of an embryo before it develops into a chick.
+“In-ovo sexing” is one technology that enables egg producers to determine the sex of an embryo before it develops into a chick.
 Through in-ovo sexing, the egg and male embryo can be destroyed at an early stage of development, before the onset of pain perception.

 Where has chick culling been banned?

-France, Germany, and Austria were the first countries to commit to banning chick culling, and Italy passed a ban that will go into full effect by the end of 2026.
+France and Germany implemented bans on the killing of newly hatched male chicks in 2022, followed by Austria and Luxembourg.
+Italy has also passed a law to prohibit the practice, with full implementation expected by the end of 2026.
 While these bans are a great step in the right direction, they have some significant exceptions.

 Egg producers in France use in-ovo sexing, but they were granted permission to continue killing male white-hen chicks—more than 10 percent of male chicks hatched in France every year—because their sex can’t be determined using the technology.
 Furthermore, in France and Austria, chick culling is still allowed in the production of companion animal food.
 And none of the culling bans apply to baby ducks or geese.